JMagician/Magician-Document/EN/chain/index.md

 String privateKey = ""; // Private key
 Web3j web3j = Web3j.build(new HttpService("https://data-seed-prebsc-1-s1.binance.org:8545/")); // RPC address of the chain

+// This approach is a single instance of
 EthHelper ethHelper =  MagicianWeb3.getEthBuilder().getEth(web3j, privateKey);
+// If you want to create multiple EthHelper objects, you can do so in this way EthHelper ethHelper = EthHelper.builder(web3j, privateKey);

 // Balance Query
 BigInteger balance = ethHelper.balanceOf(fromAddress);